 Repeat the above to PARTNER 2….

-(The signature moment is quite, so make it memorable with a song – optional)
+(The couple’s signature moment with the wedding officiant and guests is meaningful.
+It is quiet, so make it memorable with a song (optional)

 COUPLE’S NAME please step forward and sign the symbolic marriage certificate.